fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 From these two individuals, generations of human beings have inhabited the earth.

     "Oh humankind!
 We created you from a single pair of a male and a female, and made you into nations and tribes, so that you may know each other (not that ye may despise each other).
 Verily the most honored among you in the sight of Allah is the who is the most righteous of you.
-And Allah has full knowledge and is well acquainted (with all things)" (49:13)
+And Allah has full knowledge and is well acquainted (with all things)"
+    Quran [49:13]

     "O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women…."
     Quran [4:1]

 The hadith or traditions of Prophet Muhammad (pbuh) further reveal that Eve was created from Adam’s rib which was taken while he was asleep.
 The narrations that describe this story of the rib is often used to emphasize being gentle and kind to women.

 “O Muslims!
 I advise you to be gentle with women, for they are created from a rib, and the most crooked portion of the rib is its upper part.
 If you try to straighten it, it will break, and if you leave it, it will remain crooked; so I urge you to take care of the women.”
 [Sahih al-Bukhari 5185; Sahih Muslim 8:3468]

+### Adam and Eve are placed in Paradise
 After Eve was created, the couple was given a place in heaven.

     And We said, "O Adam, dwell, you and your wife, in Paradise and eat therefrom in [ease and] abundance from wherever you will.
 But do not approach this tree, lest you be among the wrongdoers."